 Download the Register Dog via Mail Form and follow the instructions to license your dog through the mail.

-Register online.
-Re-licensing only with updated rabies vaccination.
-You can register your dog online between October 1st and January 31st.
+You can register your dog online between October 15th and January 31st.
 There is an additional fee of $1 to license your dog online.
-As of February 1st there is a late fee of $25 which must be paid in person or through the mail.
+After this date all renewals must take place in person or by mail.

 - $6 per year for a spayed/neutered dog